Best Brim Financial Credit Cards in Canada for 2026

 - Mastercard Travel Pass

-- 12 types of insurance included
+- 12 types of insurance

-- Family Card available
+- Family Cards available

 Cons:

-- Low earn rate of 1% cash back
+- Low earn rate

 What is Brim Financial?